-If you’re looking for a new twist on blackjack to play, then Pontoon might be for you.
-Pontoon blackjack is an American variant known as Spanish 21.
-Where it differs is in the terminology and rules of the game.
-There are two offshoots of this variant, namely the UK edition and the Australian version.
+If you’re looking for a new twist on blackjack, Pontoon might be for you.
+Pontoon blackjack is an American variant of the game known as Spanish 21.
+There are two offshoots of this variant, namely the UK and Australian versions.

 Pontoon is played with between two and eight decks.
-Digital games tend to have two decks, while live dealers prefer six to eight to stop card counting.
+Digital games tend to have two decks, while live dealers games and brick-and-mortar casinos prefer to use six to eight to stop card counting.

 Here are the basic steps to playing this blackjack game: